 "Well, that's good news."

 "Boy there was rice!
 Everything's filled up.
 Boy there was ducks!
 There was a good young crop.
 There were bunches of ducks."

 Someone might ask, "How are the meadows?
 Are there any deer?"

 "In the evening we went to one place there and we saw two, three, standing around in the opening to blow the mosquitoes off.
 Boy they looked good."

 We check on the rice often.
-We survey the wildlife as we go.
-At a certain time of the year the rice is not ready, it's too green, but we begin to see the rice blossom.
+And we survey the wildlife as we go.
+At a certain time of the year the rice is not ready; it's too green, but we begin to see the rice blossom.
 When we check on the blossoms of the rice, we begin to hope the rice is coming.
 We have to be very careful with the rice.
 When the rice is blossomed there's a fall-out of that rice blossom.
 With anything that blossoms, at times, there's a fall-out to it.
 It takes to you.
 You get the rice blossom on you.
 You can not see the germ part of the blossom.
 That's all right; it's there.
-The germ flies, the blossom flies, in the lake and in the rice field.
+The germ flies; the blossom flies, in the lake and in the rice field.